 Add batter to pre-heated waffle maker and cook until steam stops coming out.

 While waffles are cooking, peel and slice the banana and set aside.
-Wash, dry, and slices the strawberries and set aside.
+Wash, dry, and slice the strawberries and set aside.

-Remove waffles from iron and top each with about 2 tablespoons of yogurt.
+Remove waffles from iron and top each with about half a cup of yogurt.

 Top each waffle with an equal amount of banana slices, strawberry slices, and the remaining walnuts.